 According to the Council for Strategic and International Studies, an estimated $600 billion is lost to cyber criminals each year.
 In a study done by Juniper, it’s estimated that the amount lost to cyber attack will grow to $5 trillion by 2024.

-Known as the year of great acceleration, 2020 pushed digital transformation initiatives across thousands of industries that the pandemic made it impossible to manage the day-to-day operations in the office, face to face.
+Known as the year of great acceleration, 2020 pushed digital transformation initiatives across thousands of industries the pandemic made it impossible to manage the day-to-day operations in the office, face to face.
 CISO’s and CEOs have been in more communication, possibly than ever before.
-This has helped to align business and technology goals in an important way and increased a number of organizations security maturity level.
+This has helped to align business and technology goals in an important way and increased the number of organizations' security maturity level.
 Yet, there are still many that haven’t reached their full potential.

 Enterprises need a higher level of maturity to adequately address the new cyber threats they’re facing now that they’ve reached mid-level security maturity.
 But when we talk about maturity, what does that mean?